-- Recyclable any item that is recyclable commonly referred to in this document as "Dry" waste. - Non-Recyclable cross contaminated or non-recyclable waste streams, commonly referred to in this document as "General" waste. - Organic Waste Food waste/organic waste that can be recycled through the organics waste stream via the PulpMaster system commonly referred to "Organic" waste in this document. - Special Waste waste that must be handled in a special manner that may result in recyclable waste, items that are partially recyclable, re-usable products or nonrecyclables.
+- Recyclable any item that is recyclable commonly referred to in this document as "Dry" waste. - Non-Recyclable cross contaminated or non-recyclable waste streams, commonly referred to in this document as "General" waste. - Organic Waste Food waste/organic waste that can be recycled through the organics waste stream via the PulpMaster system commonly referred to "Organic" waste in this document. - Special Waste waste that must be handled in a special manner that may result in recyclable waste, items that are partially recyclable, re-usable products or non-recyclables.

-Within the consolidated waste management area, the following waste management measures will be adopted for the proposed activity:
+Within the waste management areas, the following waste management measures will be adopted for the proposed activity:

-- General Waste 2 General Waste 660L Bins will be provided at this location for the use of Precinct venues and cleaners.
-All General Waste will be transported in mobile plastic bins (green 240 litres) to the waste management area.
+- General Waste 1 General Waste 660L Bins will be provided at each location for the use of the cleaners.
 Collection will be arranged on an as needed basis, anticipated to be twice a week in low season April to August and 4 times a week in high season September to March. - Organic Waste Organic/food waste is to be separated from other waste streams and placed in the Organic waste bins provided (Purple 120 litre mobile bins).
 Organic Waste will be processed in the PulpMaster system and converted to compost.
 The resulting compost will be used within the precinct pending approval from National Parks or collected for landfill, if not, albeit in significantly less volume. - Cardboard A cardboard compactor is located in the waste management area.
 All cardboard will be transported in mobile plastic bins (240 litres) to the waste management area.
-1x50Kg bale is anticipated per week. - Glass Recycling Whole Bottle Glass bins (blue 240 litre bins) will be located in the BOH areas of the Officers Mess and The Armoury.
-All glass waste is to be transported via these bins to the waste management area.
-A Bottle Crusher will be located at the waste management area to crush and store all crushed glass in blue 75 litre bins.
+1x50Kg bale is anticipated per week. - Glass Recycling A Bottle Crusher will be located at Officers Mess and The Armoury within an enclosed space to contain noise.
+All crushed glass waste is to be stored in blue 75 litre bins.
 Crushing of glass will be conducted at after 9.00am and before 10.00pm at night.
-It is estimated that 4x75 litre bins will be sufficient for the anticipated volume of glassware per week, year round.
-This will ensure a minimum of collections as glass is one of the bulkiest waste requirements. - Cooking Oil Recycling A cooking oil recycling system is located within the waste management area.
+It is estimated that 2x75 litre bins per venue will be sufficient for the anticipated volume of glassware per week, year-round.
+This will ensure a minimum of collections as glass is one of the bulkiest waste products. - Cooking Oil Recycling A cooking oil recycling system is located within the waste management area.
 Oil caddies supplied by the service provider will be used to transport cooking oil for storage within the oil recycling system, ready for collection on an as needed basis.
-An estimated 1,000 litres of cooking oil will be consumed and recycled per year for Officers Mess, The Armoury and Constables Cottage.
+An estimated 1,000 litres of cooking oil will be consumed and recycled per year for Officers Mess and the Armoury.